homieiot/convention/extensions/documents/homie_meta5_extension.md

 - The owner service SHOULD debounce rapid successive `$meta/set` messages and publish a single consolidated `$meta` update to reduce MQTT traffic.
 The RECOMMENDED debounce window is **5 seconds**.
 This is intentionally higher than typical IoT debounce values: metadata (labels, room assignments, tags) is expected to change rarely, and a longer window prevents unnecessary retained-message churn when multiple keys are updated in quick succession (e.g., during initial provisioning).
 - Implementations that persist metadata across restarts SHOULD use the `$md-owner` value to prevent accidental import of metadata from a different service.
 - The `$meta/set` protocol is intentionally simple (no authentication, no ACKs).
 For environments requiring access control, MQTT ACL rules on the broker are the appropriate mechanism to restrict who may publish to `$meta/set`.
 - The flat structure is a deliberate design constraint.
-If structured or nested data is needed, it is RECOMMENDED to serialize it as a JSON string in a single value, with the key naming the structure (e.g., `ha:config={"entity_id":"climate.living_room"}`).
+If structured or nested data is needed, it is RECOMMENDED to serialize it as a JSON string in a single value, with the key naming the structure (e.g., `acme:config={"entity_id":"climate.living_room"}`).

 ---